Caregiver CNA: Education Requirements and Career Information

-The BLS reports that employment for nursing aides, orderlies and attendants was expected to increase by 20% between 2010 and 2020, as the need for workers to assist the elderly and infirm increases.
+The BLS reports that employment for nursing assistants was expected to increase by 21% between 2012 and 2022 as the need for workers to assist the elderly and infirm increases.
 Caregiver CNAs working in the private sector may also have the option of living with their clients, providing full-time care via such tasks as:

 - Bathing, feeding and dressing clients